 Zener diode connection in parallel

 Now refer to Figure 5.
 The circuit in Figure 5 shows the parallel connection of the Zener diodes with the Zener diode in series.
-Two 10 volts, 1 watt, and 0.1 amp Zener diodes are connected in parallel.
+Two 10-volt, 1-watt, and 0.1-amp Zener diodes are connected in parallel.
 In this case, the voltage remains the same, but the current will double.

 Total watts will be 10×0.2 = 2 watts theoretically under ideal conditions.
 But 0.1 + 0.1 = 0.2 amperes, 2 watts is not practical.

 The voltage of zener diodes has a tolerance of =/- 10 %.
-So voltage of each zener diode can be anything between 9.5 volts to 10.5 volts.
+So the voltage of each zener diode can be anything between 9.5 volts and 10.5 volts.
 The total current will not be (0.1 + 01 ) 2 A

-This is due to the fact, that all Zener diodes have some tolerance in voltage, say 5 percent.
+This is due to the fact that all Zener diodes have some tolerance in voltage, say 5 percent.
 So the voltage of each Zener can be anything between 9.5 volts to 10.5 volts.
 This depends upon Zener to Zener and also on the current flowing.
-This is due to asymmetry also, as no two Zener diodes are identical.
+This is due to asymmetry, as no two Zener diodes are identical.

-There will be very less current in the Zener of 10.5 volts type.
-So There is hardly any advantage in the parallel connection of the Zener diodes to increase the total watts.
+There will be very little current in the Zener of 10.5 volts type.
+So, there is hardly any advantage in the parallel connection of the Zener diodes to increase the total watts.

-The Zener diodes in parallel may be useful if a heavy current for short time flows in the Zener didoes.
-Then both the Zener diodes in parallel may share part of the current.
+The Zener diodes in parallel may be useful if a heavy current for a short time flows in the Zener diodes.
+Then, both the Zener diodes in parallel may share part of the current.

 So, the Zener diodes in series are more practical than in parallel connection.